Diversity, Equity and Inclusion in the workplace

-At UniCredit, we have long recognised that an equitable and diverse workforce is vital to our business and creates a more fair and inclusive working environment.
+At UniCredit, we have long recognised that an equitable, inclusive and diverse workforce is vital to our business and creates a more fair, inclusive and positive working environment.

 We believe that when Diversity, Equity and Inclusion work in harmony, great things happen: